NextronSystems/asgard-manual/usage/troubleshooting.rst

 If you are seeing the ``Duplicate Assets`` view in your ``Asset Management``, you need to fix the issue to avoid unwanted behavior of this asset.
-To fix the issue, you need to uninstall the current ASGARD agent and redeploy a fresh copy.
+To fix the issue, you need to uninstall the current ASGARD agent, delete the configuration files, and redeploy a fresh copy.

 .. figure:: ../images/troubleshooting-duplicate-assets.png
    :alt: Troubleshooting Duplicate Assets